Please update your browser

-Add a "set effect" block.
+Add a set-effect block.

-Select "ghost" from the dropdown, and type in 50.
+Select ghost from the dropdown and type in 50.

 Next, program the clone to start at a random spot

 The top of the stage is y equals 180, so set y equal to 180.

-Set the x to a random value by adding a "pick random" block.
+Set the x to a random value by adding a pick-random block.

-Type in -240 to 240 in the values.
+Type in negative 240 to 240 in the values.

 Click this block stack to test.

 Next, program the clones to glide to a random point

-In the x side, type in -240 and 240,
+In the x side, type in negative 240 and 240,

-In the y side, type in negative 100 and negative 180.
+On the y side, type in negative 100 and negative 180.

 Negative 180 is the bottom of the stage.

 At the bottom of the code stack,

-Click the “when flag clicked” block stack to test.
+Click the when-flag-clicked block stack to test.

 This moves really fast.

 Put a larger number in the glide block

-This example uses 6 seconds.
+This example uses six seconds.

 Click the flag to test again.

-It would be more fun if the falling sprite changed colors.
+It would be much more fun

-Add a "set effect" block under the "go to" block.
+Add a set-effect block under the go-to block.

-Add a "pick random" block, and type in 0 and 200.
+Add a pick-random block and type in 0 and 200.

 Much better, but it might look more interesting

-Add a "set size" block.
+Add a set-size block.

-Add another "pick random" block, and choose a size range.
+Add another pick-random block and choose a size range.